quality materials you can trust

 Are full dentures uncomfortable?

-You can rest assured that full dentures are designed with your comfort in mind and have been perfectly honed to make sure they feel as natural as possible.
 New technology and designs mean that full dentures can sit firmly in your mouth and allow you to eat without any discomfort.
-They typically use suction to stay in place and many find that full dentures are even more comfortable than partial dentures and allow you to eat much more easily.
+They typically use suction to stay in place, and many find that full dentures are even more comfortable than partial dentures and allow you to eat much more easily.

 Will dentures change what I can eat?

-When you first have your dentures put in, you will need to be more careful about what you eat.
 For example, sticking to liquids and softer food like soup is a good idea at least for a few days after having your dentures fitted.
 Once your dentures are firmly in place, however, you can comfortably enjoy most foods again.
 Of course, there is a risk of damage or slipping if you eat any particularly hard foods like popcorn kernels or especially chewy foods like toffee so it might be best to avoid these where possible.

 However, full dentures should allow you to eat much more comfortably and can usually be used to eat almost anything that natural teeth can.